Read-The-Question/rtq-review/src/pages/md/owners/owner_ak_all.md

 <div class='workings'>
 <div class='working'>

-As per the diagram,

-The shape can be divided into two shapes, a cube and a cuboid.
+As per the diagram, we can divide the shape into a cube and a cuboid.

 $
 \begin {aligned}